Alessandro-git-hub/HeyManitas/docs/DEVELOPMENT_SUMMARY.md

 - **Problem-Solving**: Creative solutions to complex technical challenges
 - **System Integration**: Seamless integration of multiple system components

-The SkillBooster platform represents a comprehensive, production-ready solution that effectively bridges the gap between service professionals and their customers through modern web technology and thoughtful user experience design.
+The HeyManitas platform represents a comprehensive, production-ready solution that effectively bridges the gap between service professionals and their customers through modern web technology and thoughtful user experience design.